 As at the valuation date, the Group's consolidated total assets mainly consisted of cash and cash equivalents and investments (deposits placed) with primarily highly rated financial institutions.
 Cash and cash equivalents comprise cash balances and term deposits with maturities of up to three years or less.
-As at 31 December 2022, cash and cash equivalents, which are carried in the statement of financial position at face value, amounted to €63,436,202 under IFRS of which are cash and cash equivalents with the remaining are funds held to maturity.
+As at 31 December 2023, cash and cash equivalents, which are carried in the statement of financial position at face value, amounted to €69,596k.

-In relation to the valuation of assets under Solvency II, Table D.1 shows that the value of cash and cash equivalents in the Group's financial statements is split into deposits other than cash equivalents and into cash and cash equivalents.
-This is because under the Solvency II valuation a distinction is made between demand and non-demand (term) fixed income deposits (as discussed under Section C.2).
+Table D.1 shows that the value of cash and cash equivalents in the Group's IFRS records is split into deposits other than cash equivalents and into cash and cash equivalents.
+This is because under the Solvency II valuation a distinction is made between demand and non-demand (term) fixed income deposits (as discussed under Section C.2) on a basis that differs to IFRSs.

 D.1.2.
-INSURANCE AND INTERMEDIARIES' RECEIVABLES
+Insurance and Intermediaries' Receivables

-Insurance and intermediaries' receivable arise when the Companies within the Group underwrite insurance contracts.
-Insurance contracts are those contracts in which the Companies within the Group (the insurers) have accepted significant insurance risk from another party (the policyholders) by agreeing to compensate the policyholders if a specified uncertain future event (the insured event) adversely affects the policyholders.
+Insurance and intermediaries' receivable (as recognised within 'insurance contract liabilities'/ assets under IFRSs) arise when the Companies within the Group underwrite insurance contracts.
+Insurance contracts are those contracts in which the Companies within the Group (the (re)insurers) have accepted significant insurance risk from another party (the policyholders) by agreeing to compensate the policyholders if a specified uncertain future event (the insured event) adversely affects the policyholders.
 The Companies within the Group issue contracts that transfer significant insurance risk and have defined all their contracts as insurance contracts.